 What about Asian carp?

-Bighead and silver carp, commonly grouped together as "Asian carp," are introduced species that have invaded much of the Mississippi River basin.
+Bighead and silver carp, two species commonly grouped together and known as "Asian carp," are introduced species that have invaded much of the Mississippi River basin.
 The carp are currently NOT in the Chicago River system.

 Fish of the Chicago River

 The Illinois Department of Natural Resources has a great guide to many of the fish species we see in the Chicago River and Lake Michigan.
+Another resource is the U.S. Fish and Wildlife Service's guide to Freshwater Fish of America.
 Some common species of fish are highlighted below.

 - Bluegill sunfish (Lepomis macrochirus)